Applying For Aid

 Complete The FAFSA

-The Free Application for Federal Student Aid (FAFSA) allows you to be automatically considered for federal, state, and university financial aid programs based on your Dependency Status and Expected Family Contribution (EFC).
+The Free Application for Federal Student Aid (FAFSA) allows you to be automatically considered for federal, state, and institutional financial aid programs based on your dependency status and Expected Family Contribution (EFC).

+Be sure our federal school code 001537 is on your FAFSA when you apply each year.
 Use your FSA ID to sign your FAFSA electronically.
-If you are a dependent student, one of your parents must have their own FSA ID to sign your FAFSA
+If you are a dependent student, one of your parents must have their own FSA ID to sign your FAFSA.

 PRIORITY APPLICATION DATE: